smldlyst/Profile/README.md

 </div>

-### Greetings
+### Greeting
 #### Nice to meet you!
 I majored in statistics and work as an AI engineer.
-I am particularly interested in time series data and predictive modeling based on PyTorch.
+I am particularly interested in anomaly detection and deep learning prediction modeling for time series data.

 ------------
 <div align = center>